Contact Us Today (424) 372-3112

 • Elimination of possible tainted bail funding sources.

-In this manner, it will allow the defendant to get released directly from the courtroom, rather than being required to go through the routine booking process.
+This will allow the defendant to be released directly from the courtroom rather than being required to go through the routine booking process.

-However, it should be noted, the prosecutor will frequently require the defendant to be fingerprinted before being released from the court.
+However, it should be noted that the prosecutor will frequently require the defendant to be fingerprinted before being released from the court.

-In order to make this process faster, some prosecuting agencies are even equipped with the fingerprint scanning machine in the same building where the arraignments are held.
+To speed up this process, some prosecuting agencies even have fingerprint-scanning machines in the same building where the arraignments are held.

-The judge also has the discretion to order what is called a “book and release” from a nearby police station within a certain time frame.
+The judge also has the discretion to order a “book and release” from a nearby police station within a certain time frame.

 Can I Get a Lower Bail or Own Recognizance Release?

-If a defendant is not able to past a cash bail, they must be kept in custody until their first court appearance in front of a judge.
+If a defendant is not able to post a cash bail, they must be kept in custody until their first court appearance in front of a judge.

 Can I Get a Lower Bail or Own Recognizance Release in Los Angeles?